 If the snake is inside the house, close the door of the room it is in and place a towel under the door before calling DELWP.

-Council does not provide a bee and wasp removal service.
+For bees and wasps on private property, Council does not provide a bee and wasp removal service.

 - Australian Beekeeper Network http://www.aussieapiaristsonline.net/index.html

 - Bee Hive Removal and Rescue Melbourne www.beerescue.com.au